vahidbehnam/Weblix/readme.txt

 	2. Upload `weblix` extracted folder to the `/wp-content/plugins/` directory
 	3. Activate the plugin through the 'Plugins' menu in WordPress

 You're done!
-The Plugin ready to use, for more please check the plugin description.
+The plugin is ready to use.
+For more details, check the plugin description.

+== Frequently Asked Questions ==

+= How does Weblix track online users? =
+Weblix uses a lightweight tracking system without JavaScript to monitor active users in real-time.
+It updates user activity every 30 seconds.

+= Does Weblix slow down my website? =
+No!
+Weblix is designed to be lightweight and does not use any external scripts, ensuring optimal performance.

+= Is this plugin compatible with caching plugins? = Yes!
+Weblix works well with most caching plugins and can accurately track online users.

+= Can I see historical data with Weblix? =
+Weblix focuses on real-time tracking and does not store long-term analytics data.
+It provides online user count and page views from the last 30 minutes.

+= Does Weblix respect user privacy? =
+Yes!
+Weblix does not collect or store personal data, making it fully compliant with privacy laws such as GDPR.

+= Will Weblix affect my website’s speed? =
+Absolutely not.
+Unlike Google Analytics, Weblix runs entirely within WordPress without external tracking scripts, ensuring zero impact on load times.

+= Is Weblix suitable for high-traffic websites? =
+Yes!
+Weblix is optimized for performance and can handle real-time tracking efficiently even on busy websites.

+= Can I customize Weblix to track specific metrics? = Currently, Weblix focuses on real-time tracking of online users and page views.
+Future updates may include more customization options.

+= How do I uninstall Weblix? =
+Simply go to Plugins > Installed Plugins, find Weblix, and click Deactivate followed by Delete.
+No extra steps are required.

 == Screenshots ==

 1. Real-time display of online users in the last 30 minutes in the WordPress dashboard.
 2. Detailed report of online users in the last 30 minutes.

 == Changelog ==

+= 1.4 =
+* Improved user identification method for more accurate online user tracking.
+* Enhanced cron job scheduling for better performance and efficiency.

 = 1.3 =
 * Improved resource usage efficiency.
 * Added compatibility with caching plugins.